 The best places to throw smoke at are havens (the higher areas and windows) in order to push, and tight corridors on the plant site when defending.

 Toxin Screen is an ability that allows Viper to lay down a toxin wall in order to cover an area just like Poison Cloud.
 It’s length depends on the size of the map, the bigger the map, the longer the wall will be!
 The screen also deals decay damage just like the Poison Cloud.

 Unlike Poison Cloud, you cannot pick up the Toxin Screen, once you’ve used it, it’s there for the rest of the round.
 However, you can also activate and deactivate it, where the cooldown after activation is short, and deactivation a little longer.
 This ability is not purchasable, you have it for free, one charge of course.

-Before dropping it, you can check the indicator on the minimap to see it’s exact range and what it will cover.
-Note that the screen will cut through walls, be positioned on top of the boxes, roofs etc. So it may not go in a straight line as you imagined and if placed improperly even allow enemies to peek through it.
+Before dropping it, you can check the indicator on the minimap to see the exact range and what it will cover.
+Note that the screen will cut through walls, be positioned on top of the boxes, roofs, etc. So it may not go in a straight line as you imagined and if placed improperly even allow enemies to peek through it.